MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 In this report, I'll be going over what happens we use the commands cd, ls, and cat with no arguments, a path to a directory as an argument, and a path to a file as an argument.

+#Let's start with cd

-# Let's start with ls.
+# Let's try ls.

 ## No Arguments: